hcsun/CarND-MPC-Project/reflection.md

   return {vector_x, vector_y};
 }
 ```
 The polynomial fitting is then performed in local frame.
-The `cte` and `epsi` calculation are simpler compared to that using the global frame.
+The `cte` and `epsi` calculations are simpler compared to that using the global frame.

 ```
 vector<Eigen::VectorXd> points = transformToLocalFrame(px, py, psi, ptsx, ptsy);